dshanske/indieweb-post-kinds/readme.md

 Post Kinds automatically handles the display of archives of individual types.
 So to view all the posts marked as "note", for example, one could visit the URL http://www.YOURSITE.COM/kind/note/.
 Simply replace YOURSITE.COM with your particular site name and the particular post kind name to access the others.

+## RSS Subscriptions ##

+Post Kinds also automatically handles RSS feeds which can be made available or subscribed to for any of the particular kinds.
+The RSS feed for all the posts marked as "note", for example could be found at the URL http://www.example.com/feed/?kind=note.
+Others can be obtained by replacing "note" with the other kinds including: article, bookmark, favorite, jam, like, listen, photo, read, recipe, reply, repost, watch, and wish.

 ## SNAP ##

 Indieweb Post Kinds had support for replying to Twitter posts using the Social Network Auto Poster plugin.
 The developers of that plugin have not contacted the